Everything You Need To Know About Solar Panels

 Since the dawn of time the sun has been providing energy for the planet, helping plants grow, warming the seas, and maintaining the conditions for life to thrive.
 In the last century and a bit, man has been seeking to develop new and ingenious ways to harness that energy in the form of solar panels, turning sunlight into electricity that feeds millions of homes.

-Solar panels are one of the major technical innovations of our lifetime and are beginning to change the way we look at our energy needs, now and in the years to come.
+Solar power panels are one of the major technical innovations of our lifetime and are beginning to change the way we look at our energy needs, now and in the years to come.

-In our quest for sustainable and renewable energy that leaves us less reliant of fossil fuels, solar energy and the development of efficient solar panels lies at the forefront of green technologies today.
+In our quest for sustainable and renewable energy electricity that leaves us less reliant of fossil fuels, solar energy and the development of efficient solar pv systems lies at the forefront of green technologies today.
 We see them being used for domestic houses and businesses but also produced on an industrial scale with solar farms that have transformed our landscape, bringing us ever closer to the technology that can make a difference to our lives and the planet we live on.

-The History of Solar Panels
+The History of Harnessing Solar Energy

 We have used the energy of the sun to make our lives better ever since we discovered how to magnify its rays to make fire.
 The Greeks used a system of mirrors to light torches as far back as the third century BC.
 The humble green house has been around for centuries and is simply a way of collecting the sun’s energy to create heat to grow plants, whilst the first legitimate solar panel was actually created way back in 1767 by Swiss scientist Horace-Benedict de Saussure who used it to heat water and make steam.